swc-project/extra-bindings/README.md

-# @swc/css
+# bindings

-This repository only contains css bindings.
+This repository only contains extra bindings.
-Actual codes related to css are in the main swc repository.
+Actual codes are in the main swc repository.